-- (10) Based on a Schedule 13G filing dated February 1, 1999.
+- (10) Based on a Schedule 13G filing dated January 25, 2000.
+Mellon Financial Corporation, through its direct and indirect subsidiaries Mellon Bank, N.A., a bank and parent holding company of The Dreyfus Corporation, and Founders Asset Management LLC, a registered investment adviser, has sole power to vote and dispose of 567,590 shares and shared power to vote and dispose of 2,504 shares. - (11) Based on a Schedule 13G filing dated February 9, 2000.
 All shares of Common Stock are owned by various investment advisory clients of Investment Counselors of Maryland, Inc., which is deemed to be a beneficial owner of those shares due to its discretionary power to make investment decisions over such shares for its clients and its ability to vote such shares.
-Investment Counselors of Maryland, Inc. has sole power to vote and dispose of 583,500 shares. - (11) Based on a Schedule 13G filing dated February 11, 1999.
-Dimensional Fund Advisors Inc., a registered investment adviser, furnishes investment advice to four registered investment companies and serves as investment manager to certain other investment vehicles, including commingled group trusts.
-Dimensional Fund Advisors Inc. has sole power to vote and dispose of 533,100 shares owned by those portfolios.
-Dimensional Fund Advisors Inc. disclaims beneficial ownership of all such shares. - (12) Based on a Schedule 13G filing dated February 12, 1999.
-The TCW Group, Inc. and Robert Day (an individual who may be deemed to control The TCW Group, Inc.) have shared power to vote and dispose of 513,100 shares, which shares are held by Trust Company of the West, TCW Asset Management Company and Oakmont Corporation. - (13) Based on a Schedule 13G filing dated February 12, 1999.
+Investment Counselors of Maryland, Inc. has sole power to vote and dispose of 408,000 shares. - (12) Based on a Schedule 13G filing dated February 11, 2000.
+Dimensional Fund Advisors Inc., a registered investment adviser, furnishes investment advice to four registered investment companies and serves as investment manager to certain other commingled group trusts and separate accounts.
+Dimensional Fund Advisors Inc. has sole power to vote and dispose of 396,300 shares owned by these funds.
+Dimensional Fund Advisors Inc. disclaims beneficial ownership of all such shares. - (13) Based on a Schedule 13G filing dated February 12, 1999.
 Lighthouse Capital Management, Inc. has sole power to vote and dispose of 372,500 shares.
 Paul G. Horton and Kevin P. Duffy disclaim beneficial ownership of all such shares except for the pro rata interest in certain shares held by Lighthouse Capital Management, Inc. of which each is a shareholder. - (14) Based on a Schedule 13G filing dated February 1, 1999.
 Granahan Investment Management, Inc. has sole power to vote 7,500 shares and sole power to dispose of 360,200 shares.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE